Archived News & Events

 - February 24, 2021

 - Dr. Robert Turner presented on the progress of his current study entitled "Black Male Dementia Caregiver Burden: Stress-related Cognitive Dysfunction, and Psychosocial Measures.
-Dr. Nick Puente also presented on covid-19 cognitive changes.
+Dr. Nick Puente also presented on COVID-19 cognitive changes.

-- Our Clinical Director, Dr. Christina Prather gave a presentation at the Brain Summit hosted by the Alzheimer's Association.
+- Our Clinical Director, Dr. Christina Prather, gave a presentation at the Brain Summit: A Conference on Alzheimer's & Dementia Research hosted by the Alzheimer's Association.

 - January 27, 2021

-- Institute faculty members, including Melinda Power, Beverly Lunsford, Maritza Dowling, Kan Gianattasio, Robert Turner, and Christina Prather, received a grant from DC Health to conduct a Brain Health Needs Assessment for the District of Columbia.
-More information can be found under "Completed Projects"
+- Our DC Brain Health Needs Assessment, conducted in collaboration with DC Health, is now available!
+Institute faculty members, including Melinda Power, Beverly Lunsford, Maritza Dowling, Kan Gianattasio, Robert Turner, and Christina Prather, received a grant from DC Health to conduct a Brain Health Needs Assessment for the District of Columbia.
+More information can be found under "Completed Projects."

 - December 9, 2020